skalenetwork/node-provisioning/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-This repo will help you to deploy and register multiple SKALE nodes in the cloud automatically.
+This repo will help deploy and register multiple SKALE nodes in the cloud automatically.

+NOTE: This is for QA and testing purposes only.

 ## Host requirements